-Through discussions with jobseekers, business, industry and education providers, the Latrobe Valley Authority has identified a ‘gap’ between the skills that local jobseekers have and what employers are looking for.
-Employers have identified that they want jobseekers to be able to demonstrate great communication and collaborative problem-solving skills but just learning it from a textbook is not enough!
+Through discussions with jobseekers, business, industry and education providers, the Latrobe Valley Authority identified a ‘gap’ between the skills that local jobseekers have and what employers are looking for when they recruit.

 - What is micro-credentialing?